zulip/zulip/docs/production/system-configuration.md

 is very large (hundreds of thousands of concurrent users), your Django processes hit this limit and refuse connections to clients.
-Raising it above this default may require changing system-level limits, particularly if you are using a virtualized environment (e.g. Docker, or Proxmox LXC).
+Raising it above this default may require changing system-level limits, particularly if you are using a virtualized environment (e.g., Docker, or Proxmox LXC).

 [supervisor-minfds]: http://supervisord.org/configuration.html?highlight=minfds#supervisord-section-values